mrPjer/tcc-koalafications/README.md

-Team Floki qualification task solution for Try {code} catch
+Team Floki qualification task solution
 ========

-This single page website is our submission for Try {code} catch 24 hour hackaton qualifications.
+This single page website is our submission for <b>Try {code} catch</b> 24 hour hackaton qualifications.

 Web: <a href="http://floki.top/">Meet team Floki</a>
 Hackaton : <a href="http://www.trycodecatch.com/"> Try {code} catch </a>

-A template By <a href="http://www.themefisher.com>Themefisher</a>
+A template By <a href="http://www.themefisher.com">Themefisher</a>